FormidableLabs/victory-docs/src/pages/docs/common-container-props.md

 `type: string`

-The `className` prop specifies a className that will be applied to the outer-most div renered by `VictoryContainer` if this prop is not set, the className will default to "VictoryContainer"
+The `className` prop specifies a className that will be applied to the outer-most div rendered by `VictoryContainer` if this prop is not set, the className will default to "VictoryContainer"

 *example:* `className="myChart"`